ggeorgol/FragMap/README.md

 # FragMap
-Workflow to Map Sequencing Reads to Genomic Locations
+Workflow to map and count sequencing reads to genomic regions